Original Air Date: November 13, 1959

 -Rod Serling

-“The Lonely” is an ominous and unforgettable Twilight Zone episode written by Rod Sterling, directed by Jack Smight, and featuring another signature brilliant score by Bernard Herrmann.
-I truly love these early episodes and their Hermann musical accompaniment.
-As far back as I can remember, “The Lonely” was actually one of the first Twilight Zone episodes I remember watching during a television marathon.
-This episode takes us deep into space for a pure science fiction story, as we travel forward place many years henceforth to a remote asteroid some nine million miles from Earth where one lone man is imprisoned and relegated to finish his solitary confinement, a sentence of roughly 50 years.
+“The Lonely” is an ominous, haunting, and unforgettable Twilight Zone episode written by Rod Sterling, directed by Jack Smight, and featuring another singular brilliant score by Bernard Herrmann.
+I truly love these early science fiction episodes and their classic Hermann musical accompaniment.
+As far as I can remember, I believe “The Lonely” was actually the first episode of The Twilight Zone I recall watching during a television marathon.
+This episode takes us deep into space for a pure science fiction story as we travel forward many years henceforth into the future and onto a remote asteroid some nine million miles from Earth where one lone man is imprisoned and relegated to finish his solitary confinement, a sentence of roughly 50 years.

-We meet James Corry (played by Jack Warden) in the year 2046 –on the fifteenth day of the sixth month of the fourth year of his incarceration.
-He has been banished to a distant asteroid to live alone.
-He once killed a person, which he claims was in self-defense, and now he must serve out a life sentence –a sentence which some might call a punishment worse than death.
+Our lonely protagonist James Corry (played by Jack Warden) lives in the year 2046 –we first meet him on the fifteenth day of the sixth month of the fourth year of his incarceration.
+He has been banished to a distant asteroid as futuristic punishment for once killing a person, though he claims it was in self-defense, but nevertheless he must now serve out a life sentence –a sentence which some might call a punishment worse than death.

 Now, a ship carrying supplies arrives and Corry rushes out to greet the men onboard.
-He continues to hope for a pardon, but the outlook for such a verdict seems bleak.
-Corry asks the crew, including Captain Allenby (played by John Dehner), to join him inside his modest dwelling to play a game of cards, but they can only stay a few moments because there are other asteroids which demand their time.
-James Corry is desperate for companionship.
-In sympathy, Captain Allenby brings various distractions for Corry: frivolous games and material parts to construct an old car.
+He continues to hold out hope for a pardon, but the outlook for such a verdict seems bleak.
+Corry asks the crew, including Captain Allenby (played by John Dehner), to join him inside his modest dwelling to play a game of cards, but they say they can only stay a few moments because there are other asteroids which demand their time.
+James Corry is clearly desperate for companionship.
+Typically, Captain Allenby sympathizes with Corry and brings various distractions for him, such as frivolous games and material parts to construct an old car.
 On this trip, however, the crew also gives Corry a mysterious box which he opens only after they depart.
 Inside is a robot woman named “Alicia” (played by Jean Marsh).

-While Corry initially despises the robot, as time passes, Corry falls in love with Alicia –his mind is so starved for fellow humans that he fabricates an inanimate partner in the absence of true companionship.
-Today, skepticism of technology is rife throughout our culture, but perhaps in 1959 the average viewer was only just beginning to grow concerned about the rapid development of machinery and technology encroaching on ordinary life, and its subsequent obscuring of reality.
+While Corry initially despises the robot, as time passes, he falls in love with Alicia –his mind is so starved for other people that he fabricates an inanimate partner in the absence of true companionship.
+Today, skepticism of technology is rife throughout our culture, but perhaps in 1959 the average viewer was only just beginning to grow concerned about the rapid development of machinery and technology as it encroached on ordinary life, always being hailed as altruistic and benevolent, while subsequently obscuring reality in one way or another.
 At any rate, one day about eleven months later, Captain Allenby and his crew return to Corry’s asteroid bringing news that he has been pardoned.
-The group has only a few minutes to dodge asteroids en route home so Corry must grab no more than 15 pounds worth of possessions to balance the weight of the ship (there are already 7 other prisoners aboard) and then quickly board.
-However, Corry suddenly realizes that he cannot bring Alicia and he panics.
-He runs after her in the desert, screaming, until Major Allenby follows and shoots Alicia in the face, exposing her wires, demonstrating she is nothing more than a robot as she repeats the words “Corry… Corry” over and over until her power fades.
+The group has only a few minutes to dodge asteroids en route home so Corry must grab no more than 15 pounds worth of possessions to balance the weight of the ship (there are already 7 other prisoners aboard).
+This asteroid is being discontinued for solitary confinement.
+However, Corry suddenly realizes the weight limit means he cannot bring Alicia and he panics.
+He runs after her into the desert, screaming, until Captain Allenby follows and shoots Alicia in the face, exposing her wires, demonstrating to Corry that she is nothing more than a robot as she repeats the words “Corry… Corry” over and over until her power fades for the last time.

-She was only a robot, and now James Corry can truly be cured of his loneliness.
-As Captain Allenby says: “All you’re leaving behind is loneliness,” to which Corry responds ominously, “I must remember that… I must remember to keep that in mind.”
-Like a lonely Pygmalion, in the absence of true love, James Corry has fabricated his own companion out of a robot only to abandon it alone on a desolate asteroid.
+She was only ever a robot, and now James Corry can truly be cured of his loneliness.
+As Captain Allenby says: “All you’re leaving behind is loneliness.”
+To which Corry gravely responds, “I must remember that… I must remember to keep that in mind.”
+Like a lonely Pygmalion, in the absence of true love, James Corry has fabricated his own companion in the form of a robot only to abandon her alone on a desolate asteroid in the end.

 “On a microscopic piece of sand that floats through space is a fragment of a man’s life.
 Left to rust is the place he lived in and the machines he used.
 Without use, they will disintegrate from the wind and the sand and the years that act upon them.
 All of Mr. Corry’s machines, including the one made in his image, kept alive by love, but now obsolete—in The Twilight Zone.”